International Women's Day : Meet the female STEM leaders who are forging tomorrow’s world

 Nikki Whitfield, Vice President & Head of CMC for Tavanta Therapeutics

 Nikki Whitfield was appointed Vice President of CDMO Services at drug development and clinical research organisation Quotient Sciences in 2017, having already held the position of Vice President of Pharmaceutical Sciences since 2012.
-In May 2020, she became Vice President & Head of CMC at Tavanta Therapeutics.
+In May 2020, she became Vice President and head of CMC at Tavanta Therapeutics.
 With a career spanning 25 years, she has also held director positions at Vectura and Omniceutica.

 Elaine Warburton, CEO of QuantuMDx